noob2xl/noob_ref/Steps/STEP01.md

 origin	https://android.googlesource.com/platform/manifest (push)
 fhem@noobbuilds-laptop ~/manifest $
 ```
-## 3.0  Use file/tree explorer to delete .git folder in manifest directory --- this will get rid of all history and give us a clean starting point for our manifest.
+## 3.0  Use file/tree explorer to delete .git folder in manifest directory --- this will get rid of all history and give you a clean starting point for your manifest.

-## 4.0  Initiate new manifest repo for our needs.
+## 4.0  Initiate new manifest repo for your needs.
 ```
 fhem@noobbuilds-laptop ~/manifest $ git init
 Initialized empty Git repository in /home/fhem/manifest/.git/